 In minesweepers, asbestos was used in insulation, cloth, cement, pipe coverings, packing, gaskets, in boiler rooms, in engine rooms, in sleeping quarters,and much more.
 In fact, according to the U.S. military, more than 300 vessel parts contained asbestos.

-Shipyard workers are also at a heightened risk of developing an asbestos-related illness.
-Workers who painted minesweepers, installed insulation, carried out regular maintenance, performed electrical work, and worked as plumbers or pipefitters were exposed to asbestos fibers each day that they went to work.
+Shipyard workers are also at a high risk of developing an asbestos-related illness.
+Workers who painted minesweepers, installed insulation, carried out regular maintenance, performed electrical work, and worked as plumbers or pipefitters were exposed to asbestos fibers each day at work.

-If you or a loved one worked on or around minesweepers, it’s crucial to seek to routine medical care, and make sure your physician is aware of possible asbestos exposure.
+If you or a loved one worked on or around minesweepers, seek routine medical care and make sure your physician is aware of possible asbestos exposure.

 Helpful Resources for Veterans